quantaosun/Magpie/README.md

-## USE only on Goolge Golab terminal

 ## What this does

 Standard binding free energy calculation with OpenMM via Protein-ligand Alchemical Transformation Simulation, as described in the refences, with Free GPU on goolge colab.

 ## Credits